 Here’s what else you need to know.

-The adjustable body panel means the Omni 360 doesn’t need Ergobaby’s characteristic duvet-like newborn insert (well done, Ergobaby!)
+The adjustable body panel means the Ergobaby Omni 360 doesn’t need Ergobaby’s characteristic duvet-like newborn insert (well done, Ergobaby!)
 You’ll be cooler, baby will be cooler, and it’s much easier to ensure baby is in a good, safe position with their airways supported.
 It is safety tested as suitable from 7lbs (3.2kg).
-But like most buckled carriers, you’ll get a more optimum fit once baby is around 9lbs+, or once the body panel comes no higher than baby’s ears.
+But like most buckled carriers, you’ll get a more optimum fit once baby is around 9lbs+, or once the body panel comes no higher than the bottom of baby’s ears.

-Babies should only be carried in this position once they have full head and neck control and some upper body control, usually a minimum of 4 months.
+You can carry your baby outwards facing in the Ergobaby Omni 360.
+But babies should only be carried in this position once they have full head and neck control and some upper body control, usually a minimum of 4 months.
 Many parents enjoy having their baby facing outwards, but remember this outwards position isn’t essential: Babies are well able to look around in a parent-facing carrier, especially if one or both of their arms are above the top of the carrier allowing them greater freedom of movement and wider field of vision.